7 min to read

 This issue is of such importance that in the "Impact of color on marketing" study, researchers found that up to 90% of snap judgments made about products can be based on color alone.

 So we could take color and its psychological meaning as a guiding light to build our branding.
-BUT - and this one is big - there is a misconception about this theory, and if you want to master it, or at least manage it to a certain degree, there is something we need to know.
+BUT - and this one is big - there is a misconception about this theory, and if you want to master it, or at least manage it to a certain degree, there is something you need to know.

-The Cultural perception of Colors
+The Cultural Perception of Colors

 So, although we want to determine that a color could generate the same feeling for all customers, this idea may be a little simplistic.

-In specific contexts, we can assume that the colour red is associated with anger since we usually take on this hue when we get angry.
+In specific contexts, we can assume that red is associated with anger since we usually take on this hue when we get angry.
 But in another field, red is associated with love or medicine.

 Our ideas about colors vary greatly depending on our culture or upbringing.